+by applicable law.
 The opportunity for the Company and Asset Manager to acquire the same instrument from an issuer or other third party generally will only exist for investment activity in the secondary market, which is a de minimis part of the Company's business.
-As a result, the Company and Asset Manager generally will not co-invest in the same instruments.
-Thus, as a practical matter, there will generally be no investment allocation conflicts between the Company and Asset Managers.
+As a result, the Company and Asset Manager generally will not co-invest in the same instruments, and when they do, such investments will be in accordance with applicable law and pursuant to the policies and procedures of the Company and the Asset Manager.
+Thus, as a practical matter, there will generally be no investment allocation conflicts between the Company and Asset Manager.